engrnisarahmed/dan.carley.co/content/post/2016-03-31-when-did-submodule-include-commit-x.markdown

 exit 1
 ```

-If you put the script in your `PATH` then you can use it as follows to find
+If you put the script in your `PATH` as `git-submodule-contains` then you
-out which versions of cf-release included the commit
+can use it as follows to find out which versions of cf-release included the
-[cloudfoundry/gorouter@d5c6aea][]:
+commit [cloudfoundry/gorouter@d5c6aea][]:

 [cloudfoundry/gorouter@d5c6aea]: https://github.com/cloudfoundry/gorouter/commit/d5c6aeacce7648d4b929a20f55682404e87187de